Hiroreco/enreco-archive/recap-data/glossary/quests/main-quests/star-site-elpis-entry.md

 ## Details

+### Appearance

+The dungeon was deeply rooted in the concept of a nephilim, split between two opposing forces.
+One side embodied the angelic, bathed in brilliant white and soft pastel blues, evoking a sense of serenity and purity.
+The other side channeled the demonic, cloaked in deep crimson reds that radiated intensity and conflict.

+Each side consisted of a long corridor filled with challenges, parreleling to each other and separated so that neither path could see the other.
+Only after all trials on both paths were completed did the two halves converge—united for the final boss fight.

 ### Puzzles

 Designed for a group of four, the dungeon splits the party into two teams: the **Angelic Side** and the **Demonic Side**, who must cooperate to solve a series of puzzles in order to progress.